thinktandem/thinktandem.io/src/content/articles/drupal8-performance-tips-2020.md

 private: false
 mainImage: images/articles/drupal.jpg
 img-src: images/articles/drupal.jpg
-byline: Outlining some of the tried and tested Drupal 8 (will apply to Drupal 9) methods and that we have adopted over the past few years.
+byline: Outlining some of the tried and tested performance enhancements that will lead you to victory in Drupal 8, Drupal 9, and beyond.
 date: 2020-02-03
 ---

 ## Overview

-I have really enjoyed how much easier is to make Drupal 8 performant compared to its predecessors.
-Not all the tips and tricks I used in Drupal 7 and below can be migrated up to Drupal 8 either.
-In actuality, most are not needed.
-Since building my first Drupal 8 since in 2015, here are some easy performance wins for sites of all sizes to adopt to make your user's experience that much better.
+I have really enjoyed how much easier it is to make Drupal 8 performant compared to its predecessors.
+When I first started working with Drupal 8 performance, I was surprised how few of the tips and tricks I used from Drupal 7 and prior versions could be used in Drupal 8.
+In actuality, most are no longer needed!
+To save you the time, I've recorded all the performance tricks I've learned since building my first Drupal 8 site in 2015.
+Sites of all sizes can adopt these methods to make your user's experience that much faster and better.

-## Get a better host
+## 1. Get a better host.

 Before I dive into code, benchmarking, etc, the first item on your checklist should be to evaluate your hosting.
-When it comes to Drupal 8 specific hosting, you should stick with the 3 major hosting options: [platform.sh](https://platform.sh/), [Pantheon](https://pantheon.io/), or [Acquia](https://www.acquia.com/).
+When it comes to Drupal 8 specific hosting, you should stick with one of the 3 major hosting options: [Platform.sh](https://platform.sh/), [Pantheon](https://pantheon.io/), or [Acquia](https://www.acquia.com/).
 These 3 hosting providers were created with the sole purpose of making your Drupal 8 hosting experience as easy and as performant as possible.
-Here at Tandem, we mainly use platform.sh as a Drupal 8 host and Pantheon as our secondary.
+Here at Tandem, we mainly use Platform.sh and Pantheon for Drupal.

-The reason why we choose platform.sh as our primary is we do more than Drupal here at Tandem.
-Their [multi app](https://docs.platform.sh/configuration/app/multi-app.html) structure makes it easy to do decoupled Drupal and other non Drupal based architecture.
-Another reason why we choose platform.sh over others is their build and deploy setup is catered to a composer based solution like Drupal 8.
-Their configuration is almost a mirror to Lando, a well known local dev solution created and primarily maintained by Tandem.
-On top of this, they have performance tools like Redis that are readily available on all subscription levels.
+Platform.sh is a great choice for organizations like Tandem that build and maintain applications in many different frameworks other than Drupal.
+Their [multi app](https://docs.platform.sh/configuration/app/multi-app.html) structure makes it easy to do decoupled Drupal and other non-Drupal based architectures.
+Another reason why we choose Platform.sh over others is their build and deploy setup caters to [Composer](https://getcomposer.org/)-based applications like Drupal 8.
+Their configuration is almost a mirror to [Lando](https://lando.dev), the [most popular local development tool for Drupal](https://youtu.be/PB5mSmqZOoE?t=917) (shameless plug alert: Lando was created and is maintained by Tandem).
+On top of this, Platform.sh has performance tools like [Redis](https://redis.io/) readily available on all subscription levels.

-If you are a Drupal only based shop that doesn't need such a robust devops flow, I highly recommend you use Pantheon.
-We have been partners with Pantheon since they started.
-They have a very hands off approach to the whole hosting experience.
-They simplify the entire hosting experience.
-As long as your site is built fairly within the Drupal best practices, this is an automatic performance win for you.
+If your organization only works on Drupal and WordPress websites and prefer an easy-to-use dashboard and great support over flexibility, I highly recommend you use Pantheon.
+We have been partners with Pantheon since 2012 and love their hands-off approach to the hosting experience.
+Particularly for teams who don't want to tweak infrastructure, they simplify the entire hosting experience, providing a built-in world-wide CDN, automatic scaling, [Varnish](https://varnish-cache.org/)/Redis, and other performance-oriented features.
+As long as your site is built using Drupal best practices, Pantheon will be an automatic performance win for you.

-### NGINX vs APACHE
+### NGINX vs. Apache

-This quote summarizes how I fell about the comparison:
+[NGINX](https://www.nginx.com) and [Apache](https://httpd.apache.org/) have been two of the most popular HTTP server options for nearly a decade.
+If you know enough about either to prefer it, awesome!
+That probably means you know enough to optimize its performance and don't need me trying to convince you to change your ways.
+For the rest of us, this quote summarizes how I feel about the comparison:

 > “Apache is like Microsoft Word.
 It has a million options but you only need six.
 NGINX does those six things, and it does five of them 50 times faster than Apache.” - [Chris Lea](https://chrislea.com/)

-If you use Pantheon or platform.sh, they use NGINX out of the box.
+If you use Pantheon or Platform.sh, they use NGINX out of the box.
 No need to configure it out do anything out of the norm.
 I have spoken.

-### Database Choice
+### MariaDB vs. MySQL

-We suggest using MariaDB over MySQL.
+We suggest using [MariaDB](https://mariadb.org/) over [MySQL](https://www.mysql.com/).
 MariaDB is just faster.
 Instead of getting into the nitty gritty of why, here is a post by [MariaDB](https://mariadb.com/resources/blog/why-should-you-migrate-from-mysql-to-mariadb/) and [Pantheon](https://pantheon.io/blog/using-mariadb-mysql-replacement) on MariaDB advantages over MySQL.
 Pantheon obviously comes with MariaDB out of the box.
-With platform.sh you can [switch out the database type](https://docs.platform.sh/configuration/services/mysql.html) easily in your ```.platform.app.yml```.
+With Platform.sh you can [switch out the database type](https://docs.platform.sh/configuration/services/mysql.html) easily in your ```.platform.app.yml``` file.

-## Caching
+## 2. Using Caching

 Now that you have chosen your path to a better hosting provider, it is time to get your hands dirty.
 Caching is basically how your page is stored in either the browser or server to efficiently and quickly serve it to your site's visitors.
-Drupal has always been very good about having numerous caching modules to use on top of its very cache friendly core code.
+Drupal has always been very good about having numerous caching modules to use on top of its very cache-friendly core code.
 Here are my suggestions for easy cache wins for your Drupal 8 site:

 ### Core Modules